OWASP/CheatSheetSeries/cheatsheets/Database_Security_Cheat_Sheet.md

 The database should be configured to always require authentication, including connections from the local server.
 Database accounts should be:

-- protected with strong and unique passwords.
+- Protected with strong and unique passwords.
-- used by a single application or service.
+- Used by a single application or service.
-- configured with the minimum permissions required as discussed in the [permissions section below](#permissions).
+- Configured with the minimum permissions required as discussed in the [permissions section below](#permissions).

 As with any system that has its own user accounts, the usual account management processes should be followed, including: